-Which is the best iRobot mop in the Braava Jet M6 vs. 380t vs. 240 iRobot robot mop battle?
+Which is the best iRobot mop in this Braava Jet M6 vs 240 and Brava Jet M6 vs 380t iRobot robot mop battle?
 That’s what we are about to find in this review.

-This model features a 0.12L water tank but lacks the precision jet spray function.
+However, when it comes to wet cleaning, the footage stays the same because the mop features a smaller 0.12L water tank and lacks the precision jet spray function.

 It boasts excellent cleaning performance and offers homeowners more control over their robot cleaner.

 - First of all, we get a tremendous 450 ml water tank.
 As we’ve already mentioned, both wet and dry cleaning are supported.
 The unit can automatically recognize the surface and select the floor cleaning technology.

 - Secondly, the M6 comes with Wi-Fi for Smartphone app operation.
 If you don’t trust automatic cleaning, you can set proper mode through your phone from anywhere.
 Moreover, delayed start, scheduled cleaning, and even voice control through Google Assistant and Alexa are possible here.

 It also features a VSLAM navigation system and Imprint Smart Mapping.
 The cleaner builds a map and remembers every corner of your home.
 Welcome back the virtual walls – we can limit cleaning areas again!

 Finally, owners of the latest Roomba cleaners can synchronize their Braavas Jet M6 with vacuum robots for crystal clean floors.
 The system is called Imprint Link.
 Perhaps, this is the main trump of this device in Braava Jet M6 vs 380t battle.